Beyarz/Kancard/README.md

 - Notes does not resize very well when switching between the Notes column & Cards column.

-- `./db/schema.rb` lacks stronger types, some columns should not be nullable & other columns should have a default value.
+- `db/schema.rb` lacks stronger types, some columns should not be nullable & other columns should have a default value.
 Other columns would be much better if it was typed as Array instead of String.

-- The chat text field doesn't get cleared when sending a message.

 ## Requirements in production